 Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund and Special Reserve Funds, all of which are considered to be "major" funds.
 Data from the other governmental funds are combined into a single, aggregate presentation.
 Individual fund data for each of these non-major governmental funds is provided in the form of combining statements elsewhere in this report.

 The District adopts an annual budget for each of its governmental funds.
 A budgetary comparison schedule has been provided elsewhere in this report to demonstrate compliance with the budget.
-The basic governmental fund financial statements can be found on pages 16-19 of this report.

 Notes to the Financial Statements